Twin Perspectives

 swimming pools seaside los jameos

-What makes visiting Lanzarote in October so great is that there’s still plenty to do, particularly for families.
 Unlike other seasonal based destinations in Europe, Lanzarote’s climate means things remain open all-year round.
-From lazy-day beach trips, cycle rides along the promenades to quirky day-trips to Cactus Gardens and blind white crabs that live in beautiful caves, there’s so much to explore on the island.
+From lazy-day beach trips, cycle rides along the promenades to quirky day trips to Cactus Gardens and to peer at the blind white crabs in their beautiful caves (yes, really), there’s so much to explore on the island.

 Read our full round-up of 11 BEST Things to do in Lanzarote with Kids

-What are the best beaches for families on Lanzarote?
+What Are the Best Beaches for Families on Lanzarote?

-Lanzarote is packed with beautiful beaches, but not all are equally family-friendly.
-As any parent knows, when travelling with children, it’s important to choose beaches with calm waters, soft sand, and nearby facilities like cafés, restrooms, and sunbeds.
+As any parent knows, when travelling with children, it’s important to choose beaches with calm waters, soft sand and nearby facilities like cafes, toilets and sun beds.

-Whether you’re staying in the south near Playa Blanca, exploring the east coast at Costa Teguise, or visiting Puerto del Carmen, there are plenty of options where families can relax, play, and enjoy the sea safely.
-Here’s a regional guide to the best beaches for families on Lanzarote.
+Whether you’re staying in the south near Playa Blanca, exploring the east coast at Costa Teguise, or visiting Puerto del Carmen, there are plenty of options where families can relax, play and enjoy the sea safely.

-1. South Lanzarote (Playa Blanca area) – Best for families with young children
+1. South Lanzarote (Playa Blanca area) – best for families with young children

 • Playa Dorada: Golden sand, calm waters, pedal boats, sunbeds.